NaoyaNemezawa/furima-32981/README.md

 | item     | references | null: false, foreign_key: true |

 ### Association
-- belongs_to :User
+- belongs_to :user
-- belongs_to :Item
+- belongs_to :item
-- has_one :Address
+- has_one :address

 ## Addressesテーブル